AwfulCrawler/detective_mining/README.md

 In order to match the graphs in the paper, with all else being equal, the detective miners must mine on the 2nd to top selfish block instead.
 In the case of a selfish lead of one block, the detectives stay on the honest chain.
-See the rudimentary scripts already implemented above, as well as the resulting graphs.
+See the rudimentary scripts already implemented in the first_attempt directory, as well as the resulting graphs.

 ## Figure 12 appears to be incorrect